nblilili/Learn-vuepress/docs/en/02_mult_audio/03_quick_start/00_run_demo/Android.md

 ---
-title: Run through demo in one minute
+title: Run Through Demo in One Minute
 ---
-# Run through demo in one minute
+# Run Through Demo in One Minute

 To quickly experience the Demo, please follow the steps below: